 He looked down at the ring that he still held in his grip and examined it more closely.
 There was nothing special or phenomenal about it in any way.
 He looked around the house and was filled with a terrible sadness.
 This is where it had happened, where they had been murdered.
 He looked over to what he assumed was once the front door and could almost hear his father fighting valiantly and losing all the same.

-And here he stood on the stairs, the very stairs Voldemort had darted up to attack his mother.
+And there he stood on the stairs, the very stairs Voldemort had stormed up to attack his mother.
 Silent tears began to flood down his face and he felt as though he were being stabbed in the heart.
 Why had he come here?

 The sweet melody of what he was certain was a music box continued to ring throughout the hallway as he approached the room he was certain it was in.
-The door was hanging on its hinges and the sky hung brightly above from a large hole, for there was no roof covering that part of the house.
+The door was hanging on its hinges and the sky hung brightly above from a gaping hole in the roof.

 He carefully neared the singing music box and was a bit surprised to see that it was not open.
 He reached his hand out to it and the instant it made contact with the box, the song stopped.

 Harry scowled at the letter in his hand.
-His aunt had probably sent the letter back, and thrown the ring his mother had given her on the floor years ago and forgot about it.
-He hated his Aunt Petunia so much at that moment.
-She had always been more humane than his uncle, but she was foul, every last bit of her.
+His aunt had probably sent the letter back, and thrown the ring his mother had given her on the floor years ago and forgotten about it.
+He hated his aunt so much at that moment.
+She had always been more humane than his uncle, but she was foul, every last bit of her...

 He grasped the ring firmly in his hand and felt a bit delighted that he held something of his mother's.
 He had several possessions from his father, the Marauder's Map and the Invisibility Cloak, but nothing of his mother's: until just then.
 He looked back at the jewelry box and saw a set of pictures with moving figures in them and grasped at them hungrily.
 He had viewed the photo album Hagrid had given him in his first year so many times that the cover had worn down, and any new pictures of them would be a treasure.

 The first one made him smile, but he had already seen it.
 It was an image of the two of them, dancing in front of a huge fountain, looking too delightfully in love for their own good.
 It was one of Harry's favorites; he even had it in a frame on his bedside table in his room at Privet Drive.

 After the emotional high of seeing new photos of his parents had worn off, his eyes were again drawn to the little jewelry box.